4Catalyzer/python/README.md

 ## Exceptions

 This guide is intended to present general guidelines.
 Most modules should follow this style guide.
-However, specific modules should freely disregard specific guidelines whenever necessary.
+However, specific modules should freely disregard specific guidelines and use corresponding Flake8 pragmas whenever necessary.
+Disable the relevant rule or rules with `# noqa: <error>`.

 ## Python 3